openharmony/community/sig/sig_iot_sensing_network/sig_iot_sensing_network.md

 * Based on the understanding of industry solutions, build the industrial influence of the IoT scene in the OH industry, and build the OH brand.
 Realize the mutual promotion of OH and projects.

-## code warehouse

-* Code warehouse address:
-  - to be determined

 ## SIG group members